wutong8023/Awesome_Commonsense_Knowledge/CommonKnow4all/author/README.md

 Minlie Huang and
 Haizhou Zhao and
 Jingfang Xu and
-Xiaoyan Zhu* [[bib]](https://github.com/wutong8023/Awesome_Commonsense_Knowledge/blob/main/./bibtex.bib#L427-L443) <br>```Template-based Dialogue System, which devised a static graph attention mechanism on the relevant knowledge subgraph retrieved from ConceptNet.
+Xiaoyan Zhu* [[bib]](https://github.com/wutong8023/Awesome_Commonsense_Knowledge/blob/main/./bibtex.bib#L427-L443) <br>```A Template-based Dialogue System, which devised a static graph attention mechanism on the relevant knowledge subgraph retrieved from ConceptNet.
 The retrieved knowledge graph is used in the knowledge interpreter of the encoder as well as the knowledge aware generator in the decoder.
 ```</details><details><summary><img src=https://github.com/wutong8023/Awesome_Commonsense_Knowledge/blob/main/scripts/svg/copy_icon.png height="20" align="bottom"></summary><pre>```ZhouYHZXZ18```
 ## Hao Zhou